turbot/steampipe-plugin-aws/docs/tables/aws_wellarchitected_answer.md

   jsonb_array_elements(choices) c;
 ```

-### List all the questions along with the answered choices for a workload
+### List all the questions along with the answered choices

 ```sql
 select